espressif/esp-idf/docs/en/api-guides/performance/speed.rst

     - Reduce the volume of log output by lowering the app :ref:`CONFIG_LOG_DEFAULT_LEVEL` (the equivalent bootloader setting is :ref:`CONFIG_BOOTLOADER_LOG_LEVEL`).
 This also reduces the binary size, and saves some CPU time spent on string formatting.
     :not SOC_USB_OTG_SUPPORTED: - Increase the speed of logging output by increasing the :ref:`CONFIG_ESP_CONSOLE_UART_BAUDRATE`.
     :SOC_USB_OTG_SUPPORTED: - Increase the speed of logging output by increasing the :ref:`CONFIG_ESP_CONSOLE_UART_BAUDRATE`.
 However, if you are using internal USB-CDC, the serial throughput is not dependent on the configured baud rate.
+    - If your application doesn't require dynamic log level changes and you do not need to control logs per module using tags, consider disabling :ref:`CONFIG_LOG_DYNAMIC_LEVEL_CONTROL` and changing :ref:`CONFIG_LOG_TAG_LEVEL_IMPL`.
+It helps to reduce memory usage and also contributes to speeding up log operations in your application about 10 times.

 Not Recommended
 ^^^^^^^^^^^^^^^